Squash lessons - Squash service tips

 Controlling squash temper and anger on the court

 Squash can be a very frustrating game, particularly when one is training hard but not seeing any results.
 As soon as you start to smash racquets and scream, it usually means that you are trying too hard to get things perfect when you are physically and mentally not 100% ready.
-Best thing is take a break from the game and use the time off to relax.
-If you don't feel like being on the court, then don't be there.

 Realize that if you lose the game, you just lose a game.
 If you lose your temper, you lose your image too and which is far harder to regain.
-This will motivate yourself to control your temper, which is important because your emotional faculty of your mind "wants" to express the anger for temporarily relief.
+This will motivate yourself to control your temper, which is important because your emotional faculty of your mind "wants" to express the anger for temporarily relief. > Your partner is looking for fun too.
+Don't ruin his/her day.
+Of course, I am not telling you to give up and let your opponent win!
+Just make it a good game.

 Another point to remember is that squash is a hard sport to be consistent at.
 One day, everything goes in just the way you want it, and the next day, you can't hit anything at all, and you get angry because the shots that were going in aren't, and it was just a day ago.
 You are just going to have a few bad days, and so you have to keep that in mind.
 Basically, you can just try to tell yourself how to fix the next shot and not blame yourself on the shot you just missed.
 Or try to keep to things that are working, or keep playing the shot you missed, and try to be analytical about what went wrong.